Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration Battle in Abilene: The Ramirez Family vs. Lone Star Insurance

 The Ramirezes promptly filed a claim with Lone Star Insurance, their provider for homeowners insurance, seeking coverage for repairs and temporary lodging.
 The insurer acknowledged the claim but offered a settlement of $12,400, citing depreciation and policy limits.
 The Ramirez family, however, had received repair estimates exceeding $25,000 from local contractors.
-After repeated negotiations failed to bridge the gap, both sides agreed to settle the matter through arbitration in late October 2023 at the Taylor County Courthouse in Abilene.
+After repeated negotiations failed to bridge the gap, both sides agreed to settle the matter through arbitration in late October 2023 at the the claimant Courthouse in Abilene.

 The arbitration hearing, held over two days (October 24–25), was presided over by retired judge Kenneth McAllister.
 The Ramirez family was represented by attorney Linda Reyes, who documented the emotional and financial toll on her clients.
 She presented detailed contractor bids, photographs of the damage, and testimony from the Ramirez’s neighbor, who witnessed the storm’s severity.

-Lone Star Insurance’s counsel countered with an independent adjuster’s report disputing the extent of damages and arguing that certain repairs were the Ramirezes’ responsibility under the policy’s “wear and tear” exclusion.
+Lone Star Insurance’s counsel countered with an independent adjuster’s report disputing the extent of damages and arguing that certain repairs were the Ramirezes’ responsibility under the policy’s wear and tear” exclusion.
 The insurer maintained that their initial offer was fair.

 For the Ramirez family, this arbitration was more than just about money—it was about reclaiming the peace and safety of their home.
 Carlos reflected, “It felt like an uphill battle against a giant, but with patience, honesty, and persistence, we finally had our day in court.”
 The case remains a cautionary tale for homeowners in West Texas facing similar disputes, underscoring the importance of thorough documentation and expert legal guidance.